 Predicting benefit is more difficult, particularly if there is no immediate application of the results and the research is just one step in a long-term approach to a disease problem.
 For those outside the immediate scientific field, it may not be easy to understand the scientific detail and judge the necessity - and quality - of research projects.
 For a broader discussion of 'benefits', see the RSPCA Lay Members' Resource Book (PDF 6,742KB).

-Several schemes setting out different scoring systems to aid decision making have been proposed, but it is not a simple mathematical equation or 'weighing' operation!
+Several schemes and systems to aid decision making have been developed.
 Ultimately, how harms and benefits are considered against one another depends on the perspectives, priorities, interests and approaches of the individuals involved in the process.
 Involving participants from a variety of perspectives, including those who have no vested interest in the outcome of the review, helps to ensure the integrity of the harm-benefit analysis.

 Useful references on the harm-benefit analysis include: